Building Vermont’s Climate Workforce to Achieve Vermont’s GHG Emission Reduction Goals

 To achieve Vermont’s required greenhouse gas emission reduction targets, we need to train thousands of Vermonters with the skills to electrify our transportation sector, install clean energy solutions, weatherize homes, build net zero commercial buildings, and sustainably manage our working lands, forests and waterways.
 Right now we are not sufficiently building and sustaining this climate workforce pipeline.
 While there have been past efforts to address workforce shortages, we need a laser focus now on equitably and inclusively growing the climate workforce, specifically if we are to comply with state laws.

 Whether it be demographics, changing preferences, or fallout from the COVID-19 pandemic, a lack of workers mustn’t slow progress to achieve Vermont’s required greenhouse gas emission reduction targets.
 There are approximately 18,900 Vermonters who currently participate in occupations that are part of Vermont’s climate workforce – far short of the number we need to keep pace as policy is put in place to lead the transition forward.
-In late 2021, the Energy Action Network (EAN) Climate Workforce Network Action Team was created with a goal to scale up the number of workers participating in these fields.
-Here’s how we’re organizing our efforts to make progress and grow Vermont’s climate workforce:

 Employee-Centered Working Group